-HAProxy is one of the most popular and powerful open-source tools for load balancing.
+HAProxy is one of the most popular and powerful open-source load balancer.
 With its robust capabilities, HAProxy serves as an ideal API load balancer, allowing users to distribute traffic efficiently and ensure that services are available, scalable, and secure.
 This guide will walk you through everything you need to know to get started with HAProxy on AWS and Azure, covering key configuration tricks, best practices, and security considerations.

 What is HAProxy and Why Use it as an API Load Balancer?